JoshuaEagan1/Overdose-Data-Project/README.md

 `state_indicator()` takes a dataset, state, an indicator, selects *Data.Value* if *Predicted.Value* is not present or selects *Predicted.Value* if it is present, and returns a dataframe with *Year*, *Month*, and the selected value.
-It removes the month of August in 2018, because this month is incomplete.
 Be sure to pass both arguments in quotations, edit the file path in the `read.csv` argument, and to have the DPLYR package loaded.

 For the **data** argument, use the following chunk of code to pull the most recent version of this dataset: